pawcoding/astro-loader-pocketbase/README.md

 > It will have a first stable release when Astro 5 is released.
 > Until then, **breaking changes can occur at any time**.

+> [!TIP]
+> If you want to see the PocketBase data directly in your Astro toolbar, try the [`astro-integration-pocketbase`](https://github.com/pawcoding/astro-integration-pocketbase).

 ## Compatibility

 | Loader version                                                               | Astro version | PocketBase version |